GOP set to block 1/6 panel, stoking Senate filibuster fight

 Democrats are warning that if Republicans are willing to use the filibuster to stop an arguably popular measure, it shows the limits of trying to broker compromises, particularly on bills related to election reforms or other aspects of the Democrats’ agenda.

-Ahead of Thursday’s vote, the mother of the late Capitol Police officer Brian Sicknick said Wednesday she would meet with lawmakers to try to persuade them to act.
+Ahead of Thursday’s vote, the mother of the late Capitol Police Officer Brian Sicknick was meeting with at least six Republican senators to try to persuade them to act.
 Sicknick was among many officers protecting the building, some seen in videos in hand-to-hand combat with mob.
 He collapsed immediately after engaging with the rioters and died the next day.

+Video shows two men spraying Sicknick and another officer with a chemical, but the Washington medical examiner said he suffered a stroke and died from natural causes.

+Outside of a meeting with Utah Sen. Mitt Romney, one of two senators who has signaled support for the House bill, Sicknick’s mother said Sicknick was “doing his job and he got caught up in it, and it’s very sad.”

-“I suggest that all Congressmen and Senators who are against this bill visit my son’s grave in Arlington National Cemetery and, while there, think about what their hurtful decisions will do to those officers who will be there for them going forward,” Gladys Sicknick said in a statement.
+In a statement Wednesday, she was more blunt: “I suggest that all Congressmen and Senators who are against this bill visit my son’s grave in Arlington National Cemetery and, while there, think about what their hurtful decisions will do to those officers who will be there for them going forward.”

-“Putting politics aside, wouldn’t they want to know the truth of what happened on January 6?” she said.

-A small number of Republicans, including Utah Sen. Mitt Romney and Alaska Sen. Lisa Murkowski, have said they expect to back the House-passed bill.
+So far, only Romney and Alaska Sen. Lisa Murkowski have said they expect to back the House-passed bill.
 Others, including Maine Sen. Susan Collins, have proposed tweaks to the legislation to try to attract more votes.
 But the effort had so far failed to yield additional support.

 “What we want is closure,” Murkowski said Wednesday.